Isla de la Juventud Liveaboard

 • 6-days guided fishing

-• Four (4) drinks on the skiff each fishing day (beer, water, or soft drinks)
+• Four (4) drinks on the skiff each day (beer, water, or soft drinks)

 Zapata Peninsula is a UNESCO World Heritage Site.
 Year-round fly fishing for permit, bonefish, and tarpon.
 Stay aboard The Georgiana, a 100-foot air-conditioned liveaboard yacht.
 Full yacht and half yacht rates are available.

-The new JA4 (the new Tortuga), the 180-foot vessel is moored in Jardines de la Reina.
-The yacht featured 20 cabins, a spacious lounge, a modern dining room, and a sun deck to enjoy every aspect of the Gardens of the Queen.
+The new JA4 (the new Tortuga) is a 180-foot vessel moored in Jardines de la Reina.
+The yacht features 20 cabins, a spacious lounge, a modern dining room, and a sun deck to enjoy every aspect of the Gardens of the Queen.